-The drive there from Villanueva del Rosario was picturesque in itself taking us through some interesting non touristy towns and villages.
-We stopped off over looking the top of Antequera and took a quick pic.
+Even the drive there from Villanueva del Rosario was picturesque in itself, taking us through some interesting non touristy towns and villages.
+We stopped off overlooking the top of Antequera and I took a quick pic.

 Driving into the valley to the parking area there are some great views and we did stop on a number of occasions to take photos.
 On arriving at the southern entrance car park where there are a couple of shops for snacks and ice cream, you got to have an ice cream.
 You’ll also want to use the restrooms here as there are no facilities along the entire length of the route.
 Using a bush would be risky, lots of people around and not many bushes for that matter.
 The bus will take around 20 minutes to get you as close as it can get to the northern entrance where there is a bar called El Kiosko, you can grab yourself a bite to eat here if you haven’t done already.